-As it was mentioned above, the number of application server nodes in Magento Cluster is adjusted dynamically based on the received load by means of automatic horizontal scaling.
-Such cluster size change is defined with the following conditions:
+As it was mentioned above, the number of application servers in Magento Cluster is adjusted dynamically based on the received load by means of Automatic Horizontal Scaling.
+By default, the cluster size change is defined with the following conditions:

 - +1 node if CPU usage is more than 70% for at least 1 minute

-The appropriate modifications are automatically applied to add/remove application server nodes, whilst you receive the corresponding email message on each scaling operation.
-Each new application server instance is automatically added to the load balancer configs, whilst nodes within the LB layer are restarted to apply the updated settings.
+For Magento Auto-Scalable Cluster the appropriate modifications are automatically applied to add/remove application server nodes.
+And you will receive the corresponding email message on each scaling operation.
+Each new application server instance is automatically added to the load balancer configurations, and nodes in the LB layer are restarted to apply the updated settings.